 - What are the requirements of a grant recipient?

-- If selected, the applicant organization must agree to provide a six-month and a 12- month, year-end itemized cost report with receipts within 30 days of project completion.
+- If selected, the applicant organization must agree to provide a six-month and a 12- month/year-end itemized cost report with receipts within 30 days of project completion.
 Failure to provide such reports will result in the applicant organization’s ineligibility to participate in any future funding applications with RRUW.

 - Grant funds will be used for completion of the project in accordance with a Service Provider Agreement which will accompany the award notification and award check.

-- In recognition of the award, we request that grant recipients acknowledge River Region United Way “Community Impact Grant” in all printed and visual materials related to the project.
+- In recognition of the award, we request that grant recipients acknowledge River Region United Way “Community Investment Grant” in all printed and visual materials related to the project.
 Grantees are not authorized to use the River Region United Way logo.

 - Who do I contact with questions?